juliafreund/juliafreund/README.md

 - 👋 Hi, I’m @juliafreund
-- 👀 I’m interested in physics, computing
+- 👀 I’m interested in physics, computing and the combination of both.

 <!---